Lakeview Food Service

 Lunch: Your child must take 3 of the 5 components presented at lunch to qualify for a complete meal and be charged a full meal price.
 If they do not take the three required components, they will be charged ala carte prices.
 One of the three components must be a fruit or vegetable to qualify for the complete meal charge.
 Your child can select or decline certain components, but if the components they choose do not make a complete meal, they will be charged ala carte prices.

 If your child qualifies for a free or reduced breakfast and has taken at least 3 different items - one of the three must be a fruit or juice - the breakfast is free.
 If your child takes only 1 or 2 items on the menu, that is not considered a complete meal, and he/she WILL be charged for each item he/she takes.
-Chart available on our Food Service website.
+Chart available below.

 Nondiscrimination statement: In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.